Are Chelsea the envy of Europe? Lampard has reserves that would walk into other top teams | Goal.com

 As well as providing plenty of creativity, the England international also worked hard and could be seen tracking back into the right-back position, regaining possession on three occasions in total.

 It was a timely show of quality from Hudson-Odoi.
-Christian Pulisic is set to return from injury ahead of Chelsea's massive Premier League clash with Tottenham at the weekend and Hudson-Odoi might not have even have featured had the U.S. international been fit to start for France.
+Christian Pulisic is set to return from injury ahead of Chelsea's massive Premier League clash with Tottenham at the weekend and Hudson-Odoi might not have even featured had the U.S. international been fit to start in France.

 That merely underlines the embarrassment of riches at Chelsea right now.
 There are players on the bench that would walk into most English or even elite European teams, who would be forgiven for casting envious glances in the direction of west London.